justiceo/Angularize-wp/README.md

 - Angularize should have an auth endpoint for /login register/ and logout/ - depends on WpObject not collection error above
 - Revisions doesn't work
 - Settings object works but have WpCollections
+- Issue a warning when WordFence is installed